Dilkashpeshimam18/react-freelance-assignment/README.md

 Built using React, Typescript, Redux, Firebase & Material UI.
-With advanced features, error handling, validation, best practices, well organised & commented code.
+With advanced features, error handling, validation & best practices And well organised & commented code.

 ## How to Run Locally